AndrewAdams384/art-by-chlobee/content/table.md

 ---
 id: 6
-name: table
+name: Table
-description: eat food on it
+description: Eat food on it!
 price: 48000
 ---